 Most historic buildings were constructed from solid walls using porous materials like stone, brick or timber, along with plasters made from lime.
 Traditionally, breathable materials were used to allow the air to flow through and prevent condensation.
 It is the porous nature of these materials that is key to the construction.

 However, many modern building materials work on the basis of blocking the elements rather than allowing air to pass through.
 Non-porous materials prevent this flow of air and ‘seal’ the walls.
 In modern houses, this can be a good thing, but if these non-breathable materials are used on older properties without professional expertise, it can lead to future problems.
 The moisture in the air becomes trapped and is then forced out through the porous parts of the building, causing damp.

 Likewise, if an older property is painted either inside or out with plastic-based paint, rather than an appropriate breathable paint, it will prevent moisture from flowing through the walls and can exacerbate damp problems.
 So if you have invested time and money in choosing the right building materials for your period home, it makes sense to carefully consider the type of paint used too.

 Before deciding which colour to go for, make sure you consider the breathability of the paint first and whether it is suitable for your project.

 At Earthborn we have been fortunate to work with a number of heritage building specialists including architects, specifiers and building contractors on a variety of projects, each with their own unique requirements.
-What they all have in common however, is the need for an appropriately breathable paint to work in harmony with the other materials and techniques used.
-If you’d like to learn more take a look at our Case Studies.
+What they all have in common, however, is the need for an appropriate breathable paint to work in harmony with the other materials and techniques used.

 Above all, older buildings are unique so it’s important to seek advice from professionals who have experience of working on historic projects.
 Many of our stockists are specialists who can advise on the best products for your heritage project.